 Before attempting to unblock your toilet's blocked drain, first, apply some damage limitation.
 Don’t repeatedly flush your toilet to remove a blockage - it may overflow and then you’ll have a mess to clear up as well as a blocked or badly clogged toilet drain!

-The Causes of a Blocked Drain
+What Are the Causes of a Blocked Toilet Drain?

 Blocked toilet drains are usually the result of one or more of the following:

 - Toys or other items thrown in by children

 - Cotton balls

 - Diapers and baby wipes

 It’s also important not to just throw smaller blockages down another drain such as a bathroom sink - as that could also become blocked!